 The above example shows a poor walking technique.
 One arm is placed in the pocket, whereas the other is swinging normally.
 This technique may aggravate low back symptoms in some and will lead to imbalances and poor motor patterns developing overtime.

 The above example shows a good walking technique.
 The arms are both swinging allow for proper motion at the shoulders and hips.

-Now, I’m not trying to hate on neurosurgeon’s or physical therapists or any medical doctor’s in this post, but their is clearly a lack of understanding when it comes spine biomechanics by some of these individual’s and it really limits their skill set when treating low back pain.
-At the end of the day, in my opinion everything needs to be taken into account such as medical images, corrective exercise, nutrition, sleep and of course the topic of this post… spine biomechanics.
+Now, I’m not trying to hate on neurosurgeon’s or physical therapists or any medical doctor’s in this post, but there is a lack of understanding when it comes spine biomechanics by some of these individual’s, and it limits their skill set when treating low back pain.
+In my opinion, everything needs to be taken into account such as medical images, corrective exercise, nutrition, sleep and of course the topic of this post, spine biomechanics.
 The more one can develop a holistic approach in treating lower back pain, the more likely they will get results with their patients.
-Far to often in today’s society we see to individual’s become specialized in one realm and this is were the limiting factor occurs when it comes to trying to help.
+Far too often in today’s society, we see individual’s become specialized in one realm, and this is the limiting factor occurs when it comes to trying to help.
 Remember kinesiology is the study of the human body, and if one neglects one area such spine biomechanics, they are only going to limit themselves in treating lower back issues.

 Watch This Video